motoshima1150/promocodegen/README.md

 # promocodegen
 This is a tool to generate HTML for reading promo codes with a camera.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...